gvanberkel/gvanberkel.github.io/assets/assets/cv_content/guidepost.md

 *What is Guidepost:* ***Technology supported diabetes care company***

-In 2011 [Guidepost](https://www.guidepost.net) tasked me with putting a development team together to build their diabetes care platform
+In 2011 [Guidepost](https://www.guidepost.net) tasked me with putting a development team together to build their remote diabetes care platform.
-(Targeted, remote diabetes care).

-Using a tablet, headset and the Guidepost app nurses are able to work remotely providing over-the-phone care to thousands of people with chronic illness.
+In 2021 Code Collective provides Guidepost with a full time agile dev team.